SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "place"

-More important regular place nodes are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13.
-Other values are ignored.
-Only OSM nodes are processed for the "place" layer; there's too much randomness in OSM way and relation place data to use that.
+More important regular place nodes are written to lower numbered layers: `country`, `state` to all layers, `capital` at 3, `city` at 5, `town` at 8, `suburb`, `village` at 11, `hamlet`, `neighbourhood`, `isolated_dwelling`, `farm` at 13.
+Only OSM nodes are processed for these place as there is too much randomness and duplication in OSM way and relation place data to use ways or relations.

+"node", "way" and "relation 'locality' values are also written; at a zoom level that depends on size.
+Size is determined either by the 'way_area' of the way or multipolygon relation, or the size as defined by `sqkm` of a node.

-Islands and islets are written as `place=island`, at a zoom level based on way_area. `way_area` is also written for islands, to allow higher zoom level display decisions to be made.
+Way and multipolygon relation Islands and islets are written as `place=island`, at a zoom level based on way_area.
+The `way_area` is also written out to allow zoom level display decisions to be made beyond zoom level 15.

-`place=sea` is extracted at zoom level 5.
+`place=sea` is written to `land1` (see below).
+Other `place` values are ignored.

 ### class

-Usually the `place` value (e.g. `city`).
-Set to `capital` (regardless of the place value) if it is a capital.
+This is usually the `place` value (e.g. `city`).
+It is set to `capital` (regardless of the `place` value) if it is a capital.

 ### name